The Outbound solution is a fully customizable Cloud solution that enables you to set up, run, and fine-tune your Outbound campaigns.

 - Delete contacts—permanently removes them from the list

 After you’ve imported a list, you can go to the Lists tab on the main menu of the Campaigns page and do any of the following:

 - Apply list rules—to split a list into smaller lists by quantity, percentage, field, or custom criteria

 - Import specification files—to tell the system how to structure your data

 - Perform a contact search—to search for a single contact, by name, from within the contact lists

 Now choose the people you’ll exclude from your calling campaigns – both running and future campaigns.
-You do this for two reasons: to adhere to industry standards and regulations set out by FCC and OFCOM, and to honor your customers’ requests.
+You do this for two reasons: to adhere to industry standards and regulations set out by FTC and OFCOM, and to honor your customers’ requests.

 Choose Compliance from the main menu of the Campaigns page and you’ll see two options: Compliance Tools and Contact Suppression Lists.